NPellet/visualizer/README.md

 * data.json
 * config.json

-The view file will contain information about the visualization, which modules should be placed and where, which mouse interactions should be defined, which variables or actions to send or receive, etc.
+The view file will contain information about the visualization in a JSON format : which modules should be placed and where, which mouse interactions should be defined, which variables or actions to send or receive, etc.

 The data fill contains the data to visualize in a JSON format.
 The user is responsible to generate that file according to a few guidelines.